 ARA = (Maximum Recoil Angle + Minimum Recoil Angle) / 2

-It should be theoretically possible to fully compensate for the Recoil Angle, as long as there isn’t too much variance.
+In theory, it’s possible to fully compensate for the Recoil Angle, as long as there isn’t too much variance.
 In practice, same as with Vertical Recoil, lower angle is always good, and it is preferable to have the gun recoil straight up.

 These statistics are important for tap firing and burst firing.